Typical A-level offer

-The Physics with Planetary and Space Physics degree scheme provides you with a fundamental core of physics alongside a detailed exploration of the physics of the solar system and an overview of modern astronomical science.
-The nucleus of mainstream physics ensures flexibility in further study or employment after graduation and provides the necessary background for the specialist modules.
+MPhys Physics with Planetary and Space Physics, at Aberystwyth University, provides you with a fundamental core of Physics alongside a detailed exploration of the Physics of the Solar System and an overview of Modern Astronomical Science.

 Why study Physics with Planetary and Space Physics at Aberystwyth?

-The Department offers a number of modules through the medium of Welsh.
-Further details are available from the Department.
+- The Department offers a number of modules through the medium of Welsh.
+Check out the module tab for further information

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.